North Yarmouth Academy: Athletics

 North Yarmouth Academy has an activity requirement that each student in grades 6 through 12 participate in an athletic program or other activity every season throughout the school year.

 Sports

-NYA offers 25 interscholastic sports for both Boys and Girls, each at the Varsity and Junior Varsity level.
+NYA offers 25 interscholastic sports across the Fall, Winter, and Spring seasons, with teams for Boys, Girls, and Coed participants.
+Team levels include Middle School, Varsity, and Junior Varsity.

 Facilities

 Gymnasium

 NYA's gymnasium is located behind, and attached to, the Curtis Complex.
 The gym includes the athletic director's office, two locker rooms, and the Hall of Awards.
 The gym is used for men's and women's basketball, women's volleyball, and for large assemblies, including all school gatherings, and senior speeches.

 Fields

 In 2006, NYA completed transforming Lewis Field from grass to turf.
 NYA currently has two athletic fields, one turf and one grass (Denney Field).
 Since its completion, Varsity and Junior Varsity Lacrosse, Soccer, and Field Hockey play all their home games on Lewis.
 NYA uses Knight Field for its softball and baseball programs.